Commonly Misunderstood Referee Calls:

 The Referee may or may not declare a violation of the Offside Law depending upon his/her judgement of the circumstances.

-•it has wholly passed over the goal line or touchline on the ground or in the air or
+wholly passed over the goal line or touchline on the ground or in the air or;

 •play has been stopped by the referee.